 Bach grads go on to Slauson Middle School, but some on the northern edge can choose Forsythe Middle School.
 Those who live north of Huron attend Skyline High; the rest go to Pioneer High.

-Bike lanes: The city’s protected bike lane on William connects the west side with the university.
-On the west side, Liberty has a bike lane, Seventh has one northbound (the Bach side), and wide Washington is a suggested route.
+Bike lanes: A protected bike lane on William connects the Old West Side to the university; farther west, Liberty has a bike lane, Seventh has one northbound (the Bach side), and wide Washington is a suggested route.